-The twenty countries where Spanish is an official language, and the nine where Portuguese is spoken, have fascinatingly rich and varied cultures.
-Studying one or both languages with us is your gateway to an extraordinary range of literature, film and theatre from around the world, explored in its historical context, from medieval to contemporary times.
+The many countries in which Spanish or Portuguese are spoken have fascinatingly rich and varied cultures.
+Studying one or both languages with us is your gateway to an extraordinary range of literature, film and theatre from Europe, Latin America and Africa, explored in its historical context, from medieval to contemporary times.

-Our University is ranked third in the UK, and 17th in the world, for Modern Languages in the QS World University Rankings by Subject 2019.
-In addition to Portuguese and Spanish (which celebrates its centenary at Edinburgh in 2019), we also offer courses in Catalan and Basque, all taught by friendly, knowledgeable staff using great resources.
+Our University is ranked third in the UK, and 12th in the world, for Modern Languages in the QS World University Rankings by Subject 2020.
+In addition to Portuguese and Spanish (which celebrated its centenary at Edinburgh in 2019), we also offer courses in Catalan and Basque, all taught by friendly, knowledgeable staff using great resources.

-International culture flourishes here, with a thriving Centre for Contemporary Latin American Studies, numerous Hispanic student societies, a creative writing magazine for European Languages, and an annual, student-led Spanish Play.
-Our in-house Centro de Língua Portuguesa is sponsored by the Instituto Camões, and we have very close links with local schools, the Spanish Consulate in Edinburgh and the Extepare Basque Institute.
+International culture flourishes here, with a Centre for Contemporary Latin American Studies, numerous Hispanic student societies, a creative writing magazine for European Languages, and an annual Spanish Play.
+Our in-house Portuguese Language Centre is sponsored by the Camões Institute, and we have very close links with local schools, the Spanish Consulate in Edinburgh and the Etxepare Basque Institute.